All Episodes

 I'm not at all surprised.

-But this is this has been a bad two days for the rich and famous Miss Maxwell yesterday and R. Kelly today are both in effect sentences.
+Miss Maxwell yesterday and R. Kelly today are both in effect sentence.

-Sentence to life in prison.
+Sentenced to life in prison.

-And uh this the size of uh R. Kelly's uh sentence, which exceeded the amount that the government was demanding, didn't really come as a surprise to me, given the fact that he unusually enough, he was convicted of uh violations of the racketeering statute, what we commonly call the RICO statute, which is and you guys, you guys have been watching me for a while now.
+And the size of R. Kelly's sentence, which exceeded the amount that the government was demanding, didn't really come as a surprise to me, given the fact that he, unusually enough, he was convicted of violations of the racketeering statute, what we commonly call the RICO statute, which cat.

-You pretty much know where Rico is.
+You pretty much know where RICO is.

-Rico is an effective way to target criminal organizations and charge everyone under the same umbrella.
+RICO is an effective way to target criminal organizations and charge everyone under the same umbrella.

 Why?

-Because if you're able to show, because you guys can see a lot of these crimes happened 20, 30 years ago, but they're able to bring it back and attack and uh charge him because under racketeering, all they need to show is that there's a pattern of criminal activity occurring over a period of time, and then bam, they can get over the statute of limitations.
+Because if you're able to show, because you guys can see a lot of these crimes happened 20, 30 years ago, but they're able to bring it back and attack and charge him because under racketeering, all they need to show is that there's a pattern of criminal activity occurring over a period of time.

-There is uh enormous penalties, so it was no surprise to me.
+So it was no surprise to me.

-So, Paul, as you pointed out, prosecution uh prosecutors were asking for uh 25 years, the judge issued a higher sentence than that.
+So, Paul, as you pointed out, prosecutors were asking for 25 years.

-Why do you think that the prosecution didn't ask for a higher sentence, considering what you said, and how often does that happen that the judge exceeds the prosecution's recommendations?
+Why do you think that the prosecution didn't ask for a higher sentence, considering what you said?

-Uh it it does happen fairly frequently.
+It does happen fairly frequently.

 You have to remember that judges sit there through the entire trial.

-They are except for rule.
+They are except for rules.

 And just so you guys know, the reason why he got 30 years is because he didn't plead guilty.